fjbaron/GGIRvisualizer/README.md

  ```

+Once you are happy with the modifications, you need to run the script `executeMeFirst.R` to process GGIR files
+with your new definitios, and after finishing, you are ready to run the shiny app `app.R`.

 ## Remarks
 This code depend on a lot of libraries but hopefully they will be installed when you execute the shiny
 app for the first time.
 Please try to keep them updated.